jirvingphd/computer-vision-american-sign-language/README.md

 > Placeholder for example explanation of correctly classified image
 > Placeholder for example explanation of incorrectly classified image
 > Placeholder for example explanation of the 2 clases most often confused for each other.

+### To Dos:
+- [x] Apply transfer learning
+- [ ] Save best model for deployment `[Fix issue with EfficientNet and current tensorlfow!]`
+- [ ] Tune the best architecture with keras tuner.
+- [ ] Apply LimeExplainer with best model.

+- [ ] Deploy a streamlit application for live inference from images.

 ### Future Work
 >There are many more iterations to test for this task: